BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ---

-This project focuses on using the K-Nearest Neighbors (K-NN), Decision Trees (DT), Support Vector Machines (SVM), MultiLayer Perceptrons (MLP) and Random Forest Supervised Learning Algorithms to recognize The Simpsons Family Members.
+This project focuses on using the K-Nearest Neighbors (K-NN), Decision Trees (DT), Support Vector Machines (SVM), MultiLayer Perceptrons (MLP), Random Forest and Naive Bayes Supervised Learning Algorithms to recognize The Simpsons Family Members.
 The dataset used for this project can be downloaded from [here](https://drive.google.com/uc?export=download&id=1wVyUmsz150uKjOprxRA_4LtmTXDPRp1o) url.

 ---